Arick Nitzsche

 How will your research project impact the world?

 My engineering research project will impact the world by speeding up 3D printing and allowing for the creation of more complex objects made from different materials at once.
 This could lead to better technology in areas like medical devices, smartphones and semiconductors.
 Overall, 3D printing can be applied to any field to find new creative ways to implement technology.
-For example, 3D printing little robots using a flexible material with very small magnets inside of it allows for a noninvasive surgery to occur on patients using magnetic fields that would otherwise be invasive.
+For example, 3D printing little robots using a flexible material with very small magnets inside of it allows for noninvasive surgery to occur on patients using magnetic fields that would otherwise be invasive.

 Have there been any surprises in your research?

 There have definitely been some surprises in my research.
 The project I am working on is a lot more complicated than I realized at the beginning.
 However, I do not think that is a bad thing.
-Before this I was oblivious to how many fields could be improved using 3D printing and the vast amount of materials that could be used to create various different products or machines.
+Before this I was oblivious to how many fields could be improved using 3D printing and the vast amount of materials that could be used to create various products or machines.

 How do you see this experience helping with your career or advanced degree goals?